innoq/ml-ops.org/content/motivation.md

 # The Evolution of the MLOps

-In the early 2000s, when businesses needed to implement machine learning solutions, they would use the vendors' licensed software such as SAS, SPSS, and FICO.
+In the early 2000s, when businesses needed to implement machine learning solutions, they used the vendors' licensed software such as SAS, SPSS, and FICO.
 With the rise of open-source software and the availability of data, more software practitioners started using Python or R libraries for training ML models.
 However, the usage of the models in production was still a problem.
-With the emergence of containerization technology, the deployment of the model in a scalable way was solved by using Docker containers and Kubernetes.
+As the containerization technology was emerging, the deployment of the model in a scalable way was solved by using Docker containers and Kubernetes.
 Recently, we see the evolution of those solutions into ML deployment platforms that cover the whole iteration of model experimentation, training, deployment, and monitoring.
 The following Figure visualizes the evolution of the MLOps.

 <img src="../img/mlops-evolution.jpg" alt="The Evolution of MLOps" width="900"/>